daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 And we are all done here.
 At the end of the tutorial I will post some ideas for you to extend this project further with additional features.

-## Step 15.
+## Step 16.
 Character (Profile) Component

-In this section we will be creating the profile page for a character.
-Every character link we have in the app points to this component.
-It is a little different from other components primarily because of the following:
+In this section we are going to build the profile page for a character.
+It is slightly different from other components primarily because of the following:

 1. It has a full page image background.
-2. Navigating from one character to another does not unmount the component and as a result of that `getCharacter` action in `componentDidMount` is never called more than once.
+2. Navigating from one profile page to another profile page does not unmount the component, and as a result, the `getCharacter` action inside `componentDidMount` is never called more than once, i.e. it updates the URL but it does not fetch new data.

 **<i class="devicons devicons-react"></i> Component**